manthey/ballistics/data/thompson1781.md

 Benjamin Thompson (Count Rumford) uses a double pendulum to determine muzzle velocities.
+In addition to using the ballistic pendulum, he calculates muzzle velocity from the gun pendulum by taking the different in the distance of recoil with a bullet and without (using the same powder charge), and multiplying this value by a constant he has determined for the pendulum geometry and mass of the bullet.